4Players/odin-unity-demo/README.md

 You can find demo settings in the `Assets > ODIN-Demo > Settings` directory, e.g. settings for the occlusion effects, ODIN room names, Push-To-Talk settings and Input definitions.
 Any prefabs used in the demo can be found in the `Assets > ODIN-Demo > Prefabs` directory, with the player prefab being located in the `Resources`.

-The demo scene's hierarchy contains three root game object's used for categorizing the functions of behaviours:
+The demo scene's hierarchy contains three root game objects used for categorizing behaviours:
 - **Environment:** Contains all visible objects or lights that contain the scene's visuals.
 - **Gamelogic:** Behaviours like the `PhotonPlayerSpawner` or the ODIN room join logic are placed here.
 - **UI:** The root object for in-game UI, like the settings menu or the radio room's active user display.